Despite the digital revolution library binding remains a staple for Campbell-Logan and continues to be an integral part of our day-to-day operations.

 Library binding includes the binding of periodical or serial issues into hard cover books.
 Library binding also includes the rebinding of library books or monographs, text books, and hymnals.

-We are members of the Library Binding Institute and are fully equipped to bind books in accordance to the most current specifications and standards for library binding.
+We are fully equipped to bind books in accordance to the most current specifications and standards for library binding.

 For the majority of our library binding we use two different methods of page attachment, oversewing and double-fan adhesive binding.
 We can also side sew and sew through the fold.